Reading Time: 2 minutes

 We have created a simple 3 step process to ensure you are able to obtain a successful calibration the first time it is attempted.
 It might be a little time consuming at first but this was all done to ensure the best possible results.

 First, have a read of this article for PRO-TIPS to keep in mind during calibration.

-- Center the calibration board within the bounding box
+- Make sure the calibration board is centered within the Yellow bounding box.

 Here is a quick video explaining how to test the calibration:

 - Run a test scan on a flat surface like a wall

 - Rotate model to confirm that the result correctly represents the flat surface